 These nest-building male sunfish are central to spawning, often getting the best spawning sites in the center of the colony.

-When anglers keep only the largest sunfish, which are usually males guarding nests, the remaining small males don’t need to compete with larger males to spawn.
-Instead of growing, they devote their energy to spawning at younger ages and smaller sizes.
+When anglers keep only the largest sunfish, the remaining small males don’t need to compete with larger males to spawn.
+Once the larger males are gone, the smaller males devote less energy to growing.
+Instead, they devote energy to spawning at younger ages and smaller sizes.

 Spawning sunfish are particularly prone to over harvest because they are very aggressive while defending a nest.
 Anglers can help by:

 - Release spawning sunfish – especially large, nesting males.
 The DNR generally considers a large sunfish to be eight inches or larger, or roughly the size of an open hand.
 Released fish have a high survival rate and will typically return to their nests to complete the spawning cycle.

 - Consider what's needed for a meal.
 Harvest some of the small fish and release the big ones.

 - Consider not keeping more than five fish over eight inches, and only take what you need for a meal.